aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/doc/input-variables.md

 As per the diagram above, the topology hierarchy is the following:

-fabric_name > dc_name > pod_name
+- fabric_name
+  - dc_name
+    - pod_name

-You must define the `fabric_name` variable and it **must** match the Ansible inventory group name covering all devices in scope of the fabric.
-This allows AVD to compute network wide data models.
-The `dc_name` and `pod_name` settings are optional, and leverage for documentation purposes only.
+You **must** define the `fabric_name` variable and it **must** match the Ansible inventory group name covering all devices in scope of the fabric.

-(TODO - DC Name, required to match Ansible Group name covering all devices in the DC.
-Required for 5-stage CLOS (Super-spines). is this accurate statement regarding 5-stage? ) --8<--
+--8<--
 roles/eos_designs/docs/tables/fabric-topology.md
 --8<--

 ## Node Type Variables

-The following table provide information on the default node types that have been pre-defined in [`eos_designs/defaults/main/defaults-node-type-keys.yml`](https://github.com/aristanetworks/ansible-avd/tree/devel/ansible_collections/arista/avd/roles/eos_designs/defaults).
-To customize or create new node types, please refer to [node types definition](node-types.md)
+The following tables provide information on the default node types that have been pre-defined in `eos_designs` for each design type.

+To customize or create new node types, please refer to [node type customization](#node-type-customization) section.

 ### L3LS EVPN